We don’t support this browser anymore.

 For nearly a century, the company's built mission-critical heavy machinery, which has led to its position as one of the world's most valuable brands.
 Three key pillars underpin the business model; Construction Industries, Resource Industries and Energy & Transportation.

-We can find positives in all three.
+Despite some softening, we see longer-term positives in all three.
 Infrastructure spend has tailwinds from government-related investment in the US.
 For mining equipment, commodity prices have come down, but remain high enough for continued investment.
-Longer term, we see increased demand for materials that help support the global energy transition.
-It's Caterpillar's product range that can support that.
-There are also innovative solutions brought to the table with autonomous mining vehicles which have so far shown to increase productivity by 30%.
+Longer term, we see increased demand for materials that help support the global energy transition and Caterpillars products help make that a reality.

 In Energy & Transportation, demand for oil & gas related products could well be peaking.
 It's in the more environmentally friendly offerings that we see longer-term potential, innovations like green hydrogen generators can help end customers meet their climate-related objectives.